 Our own attorney Ryan Hobbs’ opinion piece was just featured in the Tallahassee Democrat!
-It is title Time to Hold Big Pharma Responsible for the Opioid Crisis.
+It is titled Time to Hold Big Pharma Responsible for the Opioid Crisis.
 You can read the full article by clicking this link.
 Ryan is representing the mental health entities together with Oscar Price of the Price Armstrong firm in Birmingham, Alabama.

 In his article, Ryan shares:

 “More than a decade ago, the state of Florida held the tobacco companies responsible for the enormous costs that nicotine addiction caused its citizens.
 The time has come to hold the drug companies responsible for the opioid epidemic.

 A group of Florida’s mental health providers has filed suit to do just that.
 For years, the drug companies marketed opioid drugs as non-addictive and safe, and they were widely prescribed to Florida citizens.
 Trouble was, of course, that it became quickly learned that opioids are extremely addictive, and the costs of addiction have reached into every community in Florida.

 The suit alleges that the drug companies have known for decades that the opioids they manufacture are extremely addictive, and took extraordinary marketing measures to conceal from the public, as well as prescribing physicians, the addictive nature of these drugs.
 The result has been both predicable and devastating to Florida’s citizens.

 The drug companies lined their pockets for decades, creating billions of dollars of revenue by pushing unknowing and trusting physicians to prescribe (as well as overprescribe) opioid medications to a consumer group that was unaware of the dangers associated with the drugs.